stefanpenner/ember-app-kit/README.md

   * This will attempt to replace your Index Route with a stub.
 Usually, you wont't want Ember CLI to override this file.
 * Brocfile.js
-  * Ember CLI  manages 3rd party assets from the Brocfile.
-Move move your dependencies from app/index.html into this file by calling app.import().
+  * Move your dependencies from app/index.html into this file by calling app.import().
     * Example: app.import('vendor/ember-data/ember-data.js')
 * app/templates/application.hbs
   * This will attempt to replace your application template with a stub.
-    It will also add it if you are using Emblem.
-You can probably ignore this file.
 * app/styles/app.css
-  * This will attempt to replace your app style with a stub.
-You can safely skip this step.
-If you are using another preprocessor, you should not let Ember CLi write this file.
+  * Another stub.
 * tests/index.html
   * Let ember-cli add this file.
-This moves all of you test dependencies
+This is where the test dependencies from `app/index.html` now live.
 * bower.json
 * package.json
 * server